 House flipping is when you buy a property as a real estate investment with the intention to hold onto it for a short time and then sell (or flip) it for a profit.

 Obviously, the most straightforward solution would be to pay for the house you plan on flipping in cash.
 If you can help it, it’s best to avoid going into debt to fund a house flip.
-That said, you should also avoid using money earmarked for other, more important purposes, like your retirement funds.
+That said, you should also avoid using money earmarked for more important purposes, like your retirement funds.

 Hard Money Loans

 Not all lenders will offer mortgages for house flips.
 If a mortgage won’t work, you may have to look to less traditional forms of lending, such as a hard money loan.